Many sources claim that lemon water has powerful health and weight loss benefits, but what does the research say?

 Lemons contain a type of fiber called pectin, which may help reduce appetite and calorie intake.

 However, lemon water is basically diluted lemon juice, which leaves it with only trace amounts of pectin.
-In fact, the juice of a whole lemon contains less than 1 g of fiber.
+In fact, the juice of a whole lemon contains

 There is no evidence to suggest that lemon water has any more benefits for weight loss than plain water.